MIC-DKFZ/semantic_segmentation/config/Readme.md

    ### DATASET is used to store information about the dataset which are needed during training
    DATASET:
      ## REQUIRED DATASER ARGUMENTS
-     NAME:            #Used for the logging directory
+     NAME:            # Used for the logging directory
-     NUM_CLASSES:     #Needed for defining the model and the metrics
+     NUM_CLASSES:     # Needed for defining the model and the metrics
-     IGNORE_INDEX:    #Needed for the loss function, if no ignore indes set to 255 or another number which do no occur in your dataset
+     IGNORE_INDEX:    # Needed for the loss function, if no ignore indes set to 255 or another number
+                      # which do no occur in your dataset
      ## OPTIONAL, BUT NEEDED IF WEIGHTED LOSSFUNCTIONS ARE USED
-     CLASS_WEIGHTS: [ 0.9, 1.1, ...]                #should be standardized for using wRMI (mean=1)
+     CLASS_WEIGHTS: [ 0.9, 1.1, ...]
      ##OPTIONAL, CAN BE USED FOR NICER FOR LOGGING
      CLASS_LABELS:
         - class1